vmware-clarity/core/docs/BUILD.md

    - `npm run test:watch`: runs a watcher on all tests

+5. `npm run public-api:check`: verifies the public API has not changed
+   - `npm run public-api:update`: updates the public api "golden file" and accepts the changes to the public API allowing the CI build to pass.

 Other commands

 - `npm run commit`: launches an interactive prompt to help format commit messages.